+All students pursuing the ESE Minor or ASI are required to take ESGN353 and ESGN354.
 Any course offered by the ESE Division (all ESGN numbered courses) may be applied to the ESE Minor or ASI.
 In addition, courses offered by other academic departments may be applied, with approval, to the ESE Minor or ASI.
 Examples of such courses are listed below:

-CHGN302 Introduction to Environmental Chemistry CHGN480 Sampling and Analysis in Environmental Chemistry
+CHGN403 Introduction to Environmental Chemistry

 GEGN467 Groundwater Engineering

 GEGN470 Ground-Water Engineering Design

 GEOC407 Atmosphere, Weather and Climate

 GEOC408 Introduction to Oceanography

-GPGN392 Physics of the Earth

-GPGN466 Geophysics and Geothermal Energy

-MTGN429 Metallurgical Environment

-PHGN303 Physics of the Environment

 PHGN404 Physics of the Environment

-Students should review the restrictions currently placed on all Minor and ASI programs at CSM by consulting the Description of Undergraduate Programs; Minor Programs/ Area of Special Interest section of this bulletin.
+Students should review the restrictions currently placed on all Minor and ASI programs at CSM by consulting the Description of Undergraduate Programs; Minor Programs/Area of Special Interest section of this bulletin.
 Note particularly the limitations on the number of hours, which may be taken at the 100 or 200 level or in the students degree-granting department when planning a Minor Program.
 In addition to ESGN courses and courses listed above one course from the list below may be applied to the ESE Minor program (the list below is not applicable to the ESE ASI Program):

-- EBGN470 Environmental Economics
+EBGN470 Environmental Economics

-- LISS364 Engineering, Science and Technology
+LISS364 Engineering, Science and Technology

-- LISS431 Global Environmental Issues
+LISS431 Global Environmental Issues

-- LISS460 Technology and Wilderness
+LISS460 Technology and Wilderness

-- LISS480 Environmental Politics and Policy
+LISS480 Environmental Politics and Policy

-- LISS482 Water Politics and Policy
+LISS482 Water Politics and Policy